ShineQi/ethernetIP-explorer/Docs/README.txt

 	2.6 Configure: ForwardOpen O->T
 		- Some job to do.
 	2.7 Save/Open Files
-		- The full Tree (from Devices to Attributs) could be save/load from a file.
+		- The full Tree (from Devices to Attributes) could be save/load from a file.
 This file could be edit/modify using an spreadsheet (Excel or OpenOffice/LibreOffice for instance).
 The format isn't too complex to be infers.
 It must be strictly respected.